 There are a variety of purification practices, The Bodhisattva’s Confession of Ethical Downfalls being one of the most popular.
+This text is also called The Sutra of the Three Heaps because the prose text after the names of the thirty-five Buddhas deals with three important topics: confession of downfalls, rejoicing at our own and others’ virtues, and dedication of merit.
 We all have done actions that we now feel badly about doing, and we have aspects of ourselves that we do not like and wish to change.
 Purification practices are excellent means to remove emotional burdens such as guilt, as well as to pacify the obstacles to our happiness and self-improvement created by the imprints of our destructive actions.
 Guilt over past actions is useless, only leaving us feeling helpless and hopeless.
-On the other hand, acting to purify negative imprints and afflictions is very productive.
+On the other hand, acting to purify the destructive imprints and afflictions is very productive.
 It helps us to change our bad habits and subdues obstacles to long life and success in our spiritual practice.

 A complete purification practice consists of four opponent powers:

-- The power of regret for having done the negative action.
+- The power of regret for having done the destructive action.

 - The power of reliance: taking refuge, which restores our relationship with holy objects, and generating the altruistic intention, which restores our relationship with other sentient beings.

 - The power of the remedial action, e.g. prostration, offering, reciting the names of the Buddha, reading or contemplating the Dharma, etc.